ChALkeR/whinings/Instant-messaging.md

  * No end-to-end encryption.
  * Logs and saves everything on server-side.
 Server-side could do anything with your data.
  * Proprietary, no source code.
+ * Logs above 10k messages per team are paid, starting from $6.67 per user per month.

 ### Gitter

  * No end-to-end encryption.
  * Logs and saves everything on server-side.
 Server-side could do anything with your data.
  * Proprietary, no source code.
+ * Private rooms with more than 25 users are paid and cost $5 per user per month.

 ### Tox